ehmoni/GraphMatch/README.md

 ## Acknowledgments

-* Special Thanks to  [Emil Sekerinski](http://www.cas.mcmaster.ca/~emil/Welcome.html) for introducing us to the amazing world of concurrency (and golang) and for all the inspiration, encouragement and guidance throughout the learning process!
+* Special Thanks to  [Prof Emil Sekerinski](http://www.cas.mcmaster.ca/~emil/Welcome.html) for introducing us to the amazing world of concurrency (and golang) and for all the inspiration, encouragement and guidance throughout the learning process!